blossom-hub/blossom/documentation/JournalFormat.md

 ```
 In this example, `amount` is transferred between `one` to `two`, and `amount2` and `amount3` are transferred to `five`.

+Top level amounts can also support conversions for consumption; a typical example might be purchasing items on a credit card whilst travelling.
+In this case, the syntax `13000 JPY = 100 USD` can be used for the amount.
+This will run the conversion through an internal account; seeing `13000 JPY` for the expense and `100 USD` on the credit card account.
+There are limitations if this is used.

 _Splits_
 Splits follow a similar syntax, and the amounts should be the opposite sign to the original amount.
 The measure is not required because it must match the original measure.
  ```